Rape Attorney in New York

 - A Class E felony, with up to 4 years of incarceration.

-Each degree carries long-term legal and collateral consequences.
-A New York City rape defense lawyer analyzes the degree charged, the specific allegations, and the prosecution's burden of proof to begin building a defense.
+Each degree carries long-term legal & collateral consequences.
+A New York rape defense lawyer analyzes the degree charged, the specific allegations, & the prosecution’s burden of proof to begin building a defense.

 Why We're the Right Choice